 A top attraction near Grand Junction includes the wildly impressive Colorado National Monument, set amidst within the larger region of the well-known Colorado Plateau in the Southwest region of the U.S. Start your trip with a stop at the Colorado National Monument Visitor Center, located near the west entrance, for up-to-date information.

 COPMOBA (Colorado Plateau Mountain Bike Trail Association, Inc.) provides a great map of the Lunch Loops Trails.
-Lunch Loops Trails, a mostly advanced trail system with names such as Holy Cross, Widowmaker Hill, Andy's Loop, Eagle Trail, Eagle's Wing, High Noon, Ribbon Trail, Tabeguache Trail, Pet-E-Kes, Gunny Loop, and others.
+Lunch Loops Trails, an advanced trail system with names such as Holy Cross, Widowmaker Hill, Andy's Loop, Eagle Trail, Eagle's Wing, High Noon, Ribbon Trail, Tabeguache Trail, Pet-E-Kes, Gunny Loop, and others.
 Free Lunch and Pucker Up are designated mountain bike only and are only open to downhill travel.
-For a more mellow experience, the Lunch Loop Bike Park offers family friendly features.
-Three Sisters property, adjacent to Lunch Loops, offers an area of mixed use trails (including mountain biking, hiking and trail running) that are designed for an easier pace and less strenuous than the challenging Lunch Loops.
+For a more mellow experience, the Lunch Loop Bike Park offers family-friendly features.
+Three Sisters property, adjacent to Lunch Loops, offers an area of mixed-use trails (including mountain biking, hiking, and trail running) that are designed for an easier pace and less strenuous than the challenging Lunch Loops.

 Chris Capp of Summit Canyon Mountaineering in Grand Junction says that hiking is the best way to get into the Colorado backcountry.
 In all, there are 13 backcountry trails that extend into the far reaches of the Monument, ranging in elevation from 4,700 to more than 7,000 feet.